Study

 C = free elective courses.
 These include e.g. language subjects, PE, and others.
 You can choose from hundreds of subjects taught at the UWB.
 You can enrol in C courses for a maximum of 15 credits throughout your studies.

-A registration pass exempts a student from the obligation to re-register for compulsory elective (B) or free elective (C) courses when you will not fulfil (or you don’t want to fulfil, because you already have enough credits).
-You can have a maximum of as many registration passes as the standard number of years of your studies.
-You don’t have to go anywhere with a request for a pass, they will do it automatically in the student administration office.
+A Course Registration Waiver exempts a student from the obligation to re-register for compulsory elective (B) or free elective (C) courses when you will not fulfil (or you don’t want to fulfil, because you already have enough credits).
+You can have a maximum of as many Course Registration Waivers as the standard number of years of your studies.
+Course Registration Waivers are assigned automatically.
 Attention!
-If it is a course that ends with an exam, it is included in the average as if you got four.
+If the subject you want to pass ends with an exam, it is included in the average as if you got a 4.

 If you have any obligations in the library or canteen, you’ll find out in the UWB Portal in the section “Já” (“Me”), “Další aplikace” (”Other applications”), “Vypořádání studentů” (“Student settlement”).